mvolkmann/blog/src/smalltalk.md

 - finding code in many ways
-- live code editing where changes are immediately reflected in the environment
+- live code editing where changes are immediately reflected in the environment (no need to recompile or restart the environment)
 - debugging with ability to modify code and data, then continue or restart
+- ability to modify the classes and methods that implement the development environment as easily as modifying your own classes and methods
 - TODO: add more?

 Smalltalk is a dynamically typed language.